agentolek/Register-Simulator/README.md

 - starting word (set of bits)

 How stuff works:

-class logic gate -> - type of gate as str, np.
+Class logic gate -> contains:
+- type of gate as str, np.
 "OR", "AND"

 - entry points of gate, which can be other gates, flip-flops, or bools
-                    - property value -> returns the caluculated value based on type of gate class flip-flop -> contains:
+- property value -> returns the caluculated value based on type of gate

+Class flip-flop -> contains:
 - logic-gate/flip-flip/bool entering it as input value (bool only for testing purposes)
 - property value -> updates_value, returns the value of thing on input
 - property id -> returns id <mark>this could be useless</mark>
 - ???

-class register -> contains:
+Class register -> contains:
 - length = number of flip-flops in it
 - table of flip-flop objects of "length" length
 - .values() method, which returns the values of all flip-flops
 - .value() methos, which returns the value of a single flip-flop

 Output:

-stopień wykorzystania przestrzeni (szereg N przerzutników hipotetycznie daje 2^N kombinacji a ile zostało wygenerowanych) różnorodność ciągu - średnia liczba bitów różniących się pomiędzy wyrazami ciągu. created words of n length
+stopień wykorzystania przestrzeni
+(szereg N przerzutników hipotetycznie daje 2^N kombinacji a ile zostało wygenerowanych)

+różnorodność ciągu - średnia liczba bitów różniących się pomiędzy wyrazami ciągu. created words of n length